- Homosexuality

 Legal recognition of non-binary gender in Kazakhstan is not legally recognized.

-LGBT discrimination in Kazakhstan is illegal in some contexts.
+LGBT discrimination in Kazakhstan is no protections.

 Conversion therapy in Kazakhstan is not banned.